Google App Engine vs Google Compute Engine comparison

 PaaS Clouds

-Google App Engine is ranked 13th in PaaS Clouds with 23 reviews while Google Compute Engine is ranked 11th in Infrastructure as a Service Clouds (IaaS) with 13 reviews.
+Google App Engine is ranked 11th in PaaS Clouds with 23 reviews while Google Compute Engine is ranked 11th in Infrastructure as a Service Clouds (IaaS) with 13 reviews.
 Google App Engine is rated 8.2, while Google Compute Engine is rated 8.8.
 The top reviewer of Google App Engine writes "Simplifies app development process for businesses".
 On the other hand, the top reviewer of Google Compute Engine writes "A cost-effective and quite an elastic solution ".
-Google App Engine is most compared with Microsoft Azure, Amazon AWS, Heroku, Oracle Cloud Infrastructure (OCI) and OpenShift, whereas Google Compute Engine is most compared with Microsoft Azure, Amazon AWS, IBM Public Cloud, SAP Cloud Platform and Oracle Cloud Infrastructure (OCI).
+Google App Engine is most compared with Microsoft Azure, Amazon AWS, Heroku, IBM Cloud Private and Red Hat OpenShift, whereas Google Compute Engine is most compared with Microsoft Azure, Oracle Cloud Infrastructure (OCI), IBM Public Cloud and Amazon AWS.

 We monitor all PaaS Clouds reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.